+34 604 98 78 47

 Damping resistors

-The main problems caused by harmonics are:
+The main issues caused by harmonics include:

-• increased line losses,
+• increased neutral currents.

 Insulation voltage, kV up to 110

-Resistance value, Ω 1 ÷ 10000
+Resistance range, Ω 1 ÷ 10000

-Continuous power, MW up to 1
+Rated (continuous) power, MW up to 1

 Peak power, MW up to 12

-Degree of protection from IP00 to IP54
+Protection rating from IP00 to IP54

 Resistor type single-phase / three-phase